Analysis | Advocates to Education Department: Tell schools to focus relief funding on students with disabilities

 About 7 million students — or close to 14 percent of all K-12 public school students — are eligible for special education under requirements of IDEA, which mandates that public schools provide a free and appropriate education designed to meet their individual needs through IEPs.

-The federal government has never come close to funding IDEA that it promised when the law was passed three decades ago; it promised to cover 40 percent of the costs for districts to meet the law’s mandates but has reached just over 13 percent annually.
+The federal government has never come close to funding IDEA as it promised when the law was passed three decades ago; it promised to cover 40 percent of the costs for districts to meet the law’s mandates but has reached just over 13 percent annually.

 In addition, there is no dedicated federal funding to provide support and services to another group of students with disabilities covered by a different law.
 Those students have disabilities but rather than needing special education, they need different support and services.
 This group of students, estimated by the UCLA report to be nearly 1.4 million and growing, are identified for services through Section 504 of the Rehabilitation Act of 1973.